 Co-Director, The Ian L. McHarg Center

-Prospective Weitzman School of Design students choose between the top graduate programs in the world.
+Prospective Weitzman students choose between the top graduate programs in the world.
 With fellowships, travel grants, and research assistantships, we can make their decision an easy one.

-We attract the finest faculty from around the world, and they come to The Weitzman School of Design inspired by our legacy and aligned with our vision.
+We attract the finest faculty from around the world, and they come to the Weitzman School inspired by our legacy and aligned with our vision.
 Endowed professorships make a lasting impact on our capacity to attract and retain the foremost practitioners in their fields.

-Thw Weitzman School of Design centers of excellence are issue-focused engines of applied and theoretical research, rooted in design.
+Weitzman centers of excellence are issue-focused engines of applied and theoretical research, rooted in design.
 They tackle issues that are crucial to our collective welfare, from diversifying our energy mix and increasing equity to facilitating ecological design and sustainable development.